cwjohan/node-redis-queue-web-demo/README.md

 Set this to indicate how many URLs are to be scraped in parallel.
 Defaults to 1.

+####QUEUE_CONFIG_FILE

+Set this to indicate the location of your node-redis-queue config file.
+If not set, it defaults to the one which is installed with node-redis-queue and which expects a local instance of redis-server to be running.

+####COOKIE_SECRET

+Set this to a secret which will be used to sign your session cookies.
+It defaults to 'sexier than my cat'.

 ##Main Application Components

 ###Program web.js